(A chapter of Akayama DanJay.)

 Nemo nodded.
 Even with his mind in the right spot he couldn’t understand the arm, but now his mind was expanding to the size of the red sun.
 He saw himself and his whole water world from above through all Uzumaki’s eyes at once.
 He couldn’t count his water world’s subatomic particles, but he saw them all.
 His awareness continued expanding until Nemo saw the Hurricane occupied most of the universe and wanted to occupy the rest of it, too.
 Uzumaki’s arm, the snake, his father, had just tried eating Nemo alive like a baby bird.
 Nemo’s smile became wider and wider as he considered his predicament.

 “Here, take this.
 You’re better built to carry stuff.”
 Uzumaki’s arm rolled the centipede-ball to Nemo’s knee.
 “Let’s make the other humans eat centipedes, too.”
 Nemo ignored the centipedes and picked up the arm.
 “Hey—leggo!”
 The arm flailed both double-jointed elbows.
-Nemo pulled the arm taught.
+Nemo pulled the arm taut.
 “No!
 Stop!
 Are you one of my pilots, or are you still Nemo?
 Either way, I’m your friend!
 I’m the sun!
 I’m your God!
 I’m papa Uzumaki!
 I’m—oh, please, no!”